Skip to content

 • Review and approval by a licensed clinician.

-• Monitoring for critical results
+• Monitoring of critical results.

-• Patient notification if results are flagged
+• Patient notification if results are flagged.

 This fee will be visible in the Review plan page before you publish a plan containing a lab recommendation.